csgillespie/efficientR/main.md

 The two open source alternative BLAS libraries are [ATLAS](http://math-atlas.sourceforge.net/) and [OpenBLAS](https://github.com/xianyi/OpenBLAS).
 The [Intel MKL](https://software.intel.com/en-us/intel-mkl) is another implementation, designed for Intel processors by Intel and used in Revolution R (described in the next section) but it requires licensing fees.
 The MKL library is provided with the Revolution analytics system.
-Depending on your application, by switching you BLAS library, linear algebra operations can run several times faster than with the base BLAS routines.
+Depending on your application, by switching your BLAS library, linear algebra operations can run several times faster than with the base BLAS routines.

-If you use Linux, you can find whether you have a BLAS library setting with the following function, from **benchmarkme**:
+If you use Linux, you can check whether you have a BLAS library setting with the following function, from **benchmarkme**:

 ```r